thibmonsel/PfamClassification/README.md

-# InstaDeep Pfam Classification
+# Pfam Classification

-The technical test comes from kaggle, [here](https://www.kaggle.com/googleai/pfam-seed-random-split).
+The competition comes from kaggle, [here](https://www.kaggle.com/googleai/pfam-seed-random-split).
 Given a protein sequence, once must classify it to a certain class.

 ## Clone repository